Package 'spatsoc'

 Description

 group_times groups rows into time groups.
-The function accepts date time formatted data and a threshold argument.
+The function expects date time formatted data and a threshold argument.
 The threshold argument is used to specify a time window within which rows are grouped.

 Usage